Regulating Oligopolistic Competition: Model

 Specifically, each firm $i$ has strategy space $S_i=\mathbb{R}_+$.
 Under any strategy profile $s \in S$, firm $i$'s entry probability is $r_i(s)=1$ and revenue is $t_i(s)=s_i\int_V\bm{\mu}_i(\mathbf{v}|s)F(\diff \mathbf{v})$, where $\bm{\mu}_i$ is given by

-for all $i \in \{1,\ldots,N\}$ and for all $s \in S$, with $\mathbb{M}(\mathbf{v},s):=\argmax_i\{v_i-s_i\}$.\footnote{Notice that with different specifications of the value distribution $F$, this market structure corresponds to various canonical competition models.
+for all $i \in \{1,\ldots,N\}$ and for all $s \in S$, with $\mathbb{M}(\mathbf{v},s):=\argmax_i\{v_i-s_i\}$.\footnote{Notice that with different specifications of the value distribution $F$, this mechanism corresponds to various canonical competition models.
 In particular, by assuming that $\mathbf{v}$ is perfectly correlated (i.e., $v_1=\ldots,v_N=v$ with $F$-probability 1), we have the classical Bertrand competition model \citep{bertrand1883book}, but with private marginal costs; by assuming that $\mathbf{v}$ is independent, we have the model \'{a} la \citet{perloff1985equilibrium}; by assuming that $N=2$ and that $\mathbf{v}$ is perfectly negatively correlated (i.e., $v_1+v_2=1$ with $F$-probability 1), we have the Hotelling location model \citep{hotelling1929}.} \end{exa}

 \begin{exa}[\textbf{Quantity Competition}] Suppose that $F$ is atomless.
-Then there exists a market structure that describes quantity competition of which the classical Cournot model \citep{cournot1838recherches} is a special case.
-Under this market structure, each firm $i$ chooses quantity $s_i \in [0,1]$ it wishes to sell.
+Then there exists an indirect mechanism that describes quantity competition of which the classical Cournot model \citep{cournot1838recherches} is a special case.
+Under this mechanism, each firm $i$ chooses quantity $s_i \in [0,1]$ it wishes to sell.
 Market prices (and, hence, the allocation of goods) are determined through a system of inverse demand functions $\{\bm{p}_i\}_{i=1}^N$.
 For any $i$, $\bm{\mu}_i$ is defined so that firm $i$ sells $s_i$ units at price $\bm{p}_i(s)$ if $\sum_j s_j \leq 1$, and sells $\frac{s_i}{\sum_j s_j}$ units at price 0 if $\sum_j s_j >1$.
-This arrangement is strategically equivalent to a quantity competition game with inverse demand functions $\{\bm{p}_i\}_{i=1}^N$.\footnote{See more details in Online Appendix \ref{A1}.} \end{exa}
+This mechanism is strategically equivalent to a quantity competition game with inverse demand functions $\{\bm{p}_i\}_{i=1}^N$.\footnote{See more details in Online Appendix \ref{A1}.} \end{exa}

-\begin{exa}[\textbf{Entry Deterrence}] The following market structure describes a model where an incumbent (firm 1) can use price to deter entry of potential entrants á la \citet{von1934market} sequential competition.
-Let firm 1's strategy space be $S_1=\mathbb{R}_+$, and let all other firms' strategy spaces be a tuple that consists of entry decisions and prices as functions of firm 1's price.
-The entry probability $r_1$ of firm 1 is set to $1$ regardless of the strategy profile, whereas entry probabilities of all other firms $i \neq 1$ are given by their strategies.
-Lastly, revenues $\{t_i\}_{i=1}^N$ and good allocations $\{\bm{\mu}_i\}_{i=1}^N$ are determined by price competition among all firms that enter.\footnote{See more details in Online Appendix \ref{A1}.} \end{exa}